railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/communicate.rst

 .. note:: Server Configuration

-       You will also have your administrator to configur your server settings to allow for an email gateway.
+       You will also need your administrator to configure your server settings to allow for an email gateway.
 This will not be explained in this book.

 .. index:: Outlook (Microsoft)